 How do I know if I am being sexually harassed?

-Many people who are the victim of sexual harassment downplay what is happening and either think that if they just ignore it, it will get better, or are fearful that if they say something it will get worse.
+Many people who are the victims of sexual harassment downplay what is happening and either think that if they just ignore it, it will get better, or are fearful that if they say something it will get worse.
 Sexual harassment isn’t about you being too sensitive.
 If you can show that it isn’t just you who would be offended by the behavior, but that any “reasonable” person would also be offended by someone’s misconduct, then you can file a claim for sexual harassment.

 Sexual harassment isn’t just one bad or offensive behavior.
 It is a series of behaviors that are meant to intimidate and threaten someone in the workplace to the extent that it interferes with an employee’s ability to perform or to advance their career.
 It is repetitious sexually charged behaviors that create a hostile work environment.

-Behaviors that constitute sexual harassment can vary, but generally, they are any unwelcome sexual advances, inappropriate touching, derogatory or sexually explicit comments or remarks, lewd noises or gestures, sexually explicit material and sexual innuendos.
+Behaviors that constitute sexual harassment can vary, but generally, they are any unwelcome sexual advances, inappropriate touching, derogatory or sexually explicit comments or remarks, lewd noises or gestures, sexually explicit material, and sexual innuendos.
 If they are pervasive enough to make your work environment uncomfortable, then it is sexual harassment.

 Another way that someone can sexually harass you in the workplace is if they hold a position of power over your work status, and they proposition you for a sexual favor and make it clear that your compliance has a bearing on your employment.
 If someone offers you something (like a promotion) in exchange for you acquiescing to their sexual request, or they make you feel as if saying no to their request could lead to dismissal, then that is a case of “quid pro quo” sexual harassment.